 How often should I clean my Traeger firepot?

-Can I use my Traeger in cold weather without errors?
+Can I use my Traeger in cold weather without getting error codes?